 Additionally, CrowdStrike estimates that cloud security is currently underfunded.
 In 2020, companies spent just 1.1% of their total cloud IT budget on security.
 According to the International Data Corporation (IDC), this number should be closer to 5-10%.
 The reason this number is so low is most likely due to a lack of a real catalyst.
 It’s the same reason that most people don’t own a state-of-the-art home security system.
 If you’ve never experienced a break-in then there’s no real reason to spend money on a security system.
 It’s not until after someone steals your valuables that you feel a need to upgrade your security.

 For many corporations, a potential cyberwar with Russia could be the catalyst they need to increase cybersecurity spend.
 If Russia targets a major U.S. organization, it will incentivize all other companies to bolster their online security.

 No. 2 Check Point Software Technologies (Nasdaq: CHKP)

 Its two main products are CloudGuard and Harmony.
 CloudGuard provides cloud network security.
 Harmony provides endpoint security.
-Quarterly revenue for these services increased from $180 million to $204 million in Q4 2021.
-This represents a 14% increase.
+Quarterly revenue for these services was $571 million in Q2 2022, for a year-over-year increase of 9%.
 Overall, Check Point Software reported $2.17 billion in annual 2021 revenue.
 It also reported net income of $815.6 million.
 This works out to a net profit margin of just over 37%.

 According to its most recent investors report, this is profitability is allowing them to “leapfrog” the industry.
 On top of this, companies around the world will probably be looking to increase their cybersecurity spend in 2022.
 This rare perfect storm is what makes Check Point one of the best cybersecurity stocks to buy for the coming year.